-JNU student Sharjeel Imam's house raided in Bihar, detain relatives
+JNU student Sharjeel Imam's house raided in Bihar, relatives detained

 Jehanabad, Jan 27: The team of officials from central intelligence agencies with local police carried out a raid at the ancestral house of anti-CAA activist Sharjeel Imam, who has been slapped with a sedition case in the national capital for alleged inflammatory speeches he gave at Shaheen Bagh and the Jamia Milia Islamia, a senior official said on Monday.